freedomofpress/securedrop-docs/DEVELOP.md

 * Install the requirements with `pipenv install`;
 * Do `pipenv run make docs`;
 * Open a browser and point to http://localhost:8000.

+Before submitting a PR, please test for any formatting problems with `pipenv run make docs-lint`.